seancraven/CDS_book/editing_the_book.md

 # Editing The Book

 Hi, welcome this is a short guide on getting set up with the project if you would like to contribute.
-This is a brief guide, and you will need to read the documentation [provided](https://jupyterbook.org/en/stable/start/your-first-book.html)
+This is a brief guide, and you will need to read the documentation [provided](https://jupyterbook.org/en/stable/start/your-first-book.html).

 Unfortunately the Jupyter Book project is in the early stages and only has provisional support for windows.
 However, Windows users can use Windows subsystem for Linux.
-This should avoid any windows related problems.
+This should avoid any windows related compatibility problems.
 You can find instructions to set up wsl [here]( https://docs.microsoft.com/en-us/windows/wsl/install).

 We have not tested Jupyter Book on Mac Os, so your mileage may vary.
 There is always the option of running a linux virtual machine.

 If you are new to Linux, The [Ubuntu](https://ubuntu.com/wsl) distro, is very popular.

 With some form of Linux install you will need a python and pip.
-First check the system is up to date all these commands are run in the BASH,
+First check the system is up-to-date all these commands are run in the BASH,
 ```
 sudo apt update
 ```